TILL WE HAVE BUILT JERUSALEM: Architects of a New City (Farrar, Straus & Giroux, 2016)

 SACRED TRASH: The Lost and Found World of the Cairo Geniza (Schocken/Nextbook, 2011)

-HOUSE OF WINDOWS: Portraits from a Jerusalem Neighborhood (Steerforth Press, 2000)
+HOUSE OF WINDOWS: Portraits from a Jerusalem Neighborhood (Steerforth Press, 2000, Broadway, 2002)

-Adina Hoffman is the author of Till We Have Built Jerusalem: Architects of a New City, House of Windows: Portraits from a Jerusalem Neighborhood, and My Happiness Bears No Relation to Happiness: A Poet’s Life in the Palestinian Century, named one of the best twenty books of 2009 by the Barnes & Noble Review.
-She is also the author, with Peter Cole, of Sacred Trash: The Lost and Found World of the Cairo Geniza, which received the American Library Association’s award for the Jewish book of the year.
-The recipient of a Guggenheim Fellowship, she was awarded one of the inaugural Windham Campbell prizes in 2013.
-She divides her time between Jerusalem and New Haven.
+Adina Hoffman’s books include House of Windows: Portraits from a Jerusalem Neighborhood and My Happiness Bears No Relation to Happiness: A Poet’s Life in the Palestinian Century.
+A biography of Taha Muhammad Ali, My Happiness was named one of the best twenty books of 2009 by the Barnes & Noble Review, one of the top ten biographies of the year by Booklist and won the UK’s 2010 Jewish Quarterly-Wingate Prize.
+She is also the author, with Peter Cole, of Sacred Trash: The Lost and Found World of the Cairo Geniza, which was awarded the American Library Association’s Brody Medal for the Jewish Book of the Year.
+In 2016, Farrar, Straus & Giroux published her Till We Have Built Jerusalem: Architects of a New City, which the Los Angeles Times called “brave and often beautiful” and Haaretz described as “a passionate, lyrical defense of a Jerusalem that could still be.”
+Her critically acclaimed Ben Hecht: Fighting Words, Moving Pictures was a finalist for the 2020 PEN/Jacqueline Bograd Weld Prize for Biography and was named one of the best paperbacks of 2020 by the Sunday Times, which dubbed it “a revelation.”
+The recipient of a Guggenheim Foundation Fellowship, she was one of the inaugural winners of the Windham Campbell prize.
+She lives in Jerusalem and New Haven.